eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Description: checks if the flags of the specified user match the flags provided. "flags" is of the form::

-    [+/-]<global flags>[& or \|<channel flags>[& or \|<bot flags>]]
+      [+/-]<global flags>[&/|<channel flags>[&/|<bot flags>]]

-Either | or & can be used as a separator between global, channel, and bot flags, but only one separator can be used per flag section (Add a '&' suffix if only A '+' is used to check if a user has the have the subsequent flags, and a '-' is used to check if a user does NOT have the subsequent flags.
+  Either | or & can be used as a separator between global, channel, and bot flags, but only one separator can be used per flag section.
+A '+' is used to check if a user has the have the subsequent flags, and a '-' is used to check if a user does NOT have the subsequent flags.

 +------------+-----------------------------------------------------------------+
 | Flag Mask  | Action                                                          |